 Thousands of Danes refused to turn their backs on their Jewish neighbors.
 Despite extreme risks, Danish compatriots – particularly clergy and fishermen – assisted the Melchior family in their escape.
 At the same time, we see scenes of death camps in Eastern Europe – images that haunt and remind us of the millions lost.

-The film is narrated by Rabbi Bent Melchior, who was 14 at the time of rescue, and Danish actress Ina-Miriam Rosenbaum.
+The film is narrated by the late Rabbi Bent Melchior, who was 14 at the time of rescue, and Danish actress Ina-Miriam Rosenbaum.
 Seventy five years after the fall of Nazi Germany, “Voices in the Void” is a moving story of resistance and resilience that resonates today and promises to educate new generations about this important chapter of history.

 Pre-Genocide - Warnings and Readiness to Protect